odan/odan.github.io/_posts/2020-06-09-slim4-testing.md

 composer test
 ```

-## HTTP Tests
+## Integration Tests

-HTTP testing allows you to verify your API endpoints.
-This includes the
-infrastructure supported by the app, such as the database, file system, and network.

-They are no different from unit tests as far as PHPUnit is concerned,
-but they have a very specific workflow:

-* Make a request (click on a link or submit json data)
-* Test the response
-* Clean up and repeat

-All HTTP request will run in-memory without a webserver.

-Depending on your needs, you can choose to run your test against
-a test database (with fixtures) or only against a mocked data set (data provider).
+Integration tests ensure that component collaborations work as expected.
+Assertions may test the HTTP API, or side-effects such as database, filesystem, datetime, logging etc.

 ### Container setup

-To be able to perform complete and realistic integration- and functional tests
+To be able to perform complete and realistic integration tests
 we have to setup the container (PSR-11) for each test first.
 The advantage is that we can also test the complete middleware stack
 and use the autowire functionality of the depenency injection container.